- This review contains affiliate links. Read more here.

 - Not for extremely aggressive chewers

-- Have to buy more than one to get the interlocking feature—which is where the real challenge is
+- Have to buy more than one to get the interlocking feature

 You know those blow-up bop bags you’d punch as a kid?
 This treat-dispensing toy by Starmark is kind of like that, only much smaller and filled with tasty snacks.
 It’s a dog puzzle to be solved with face and feet, so expect some loud and ecstatic playtime.

-Fill the toy with your dog’s favorite treat, or even their entire dinner, then customize the opening to make it easier or harder for your dog to knock those treats out.
+Fill the toy with your dog’s favorite treat, or even their entire dinner, then customize the opening to make it easier or harder for your dog to knock the food out.
 As your pup works for it, the toy bobs and tilts on an anti-slip, weighted base.
 It’s like dinner and a show.

 - Can hold an entire meal for slow feeding